-Employees, contractors, and applicants for employment who believe that they have been victims of harassment may, without fear of retaliation, seek the immediate assistance of a management official or their Office of Human Resources.
-Employees can also contact an Equal Employment Opportunity Counselor or their Office of Civil Rights.
-All information provided regarding concerns about harassment will be maintained on a confidential basis to the greatest extent possible.
-I expect a manager or supervisor who becomes aware of harassment to take immediate and appropriate corrective action to ensure that the harassment stops and does not recur.
+I expect any manager or supervisor who becomes aware of harassment or inappropriate behavior to take immediate and appropriate corrective action to ensure that the harassment or behavior stops and does not recur.
 Violations of the law prohibiting harassment or violations of this policy will result in appropriate disciplinary actions against the offenders, up to and including dismissal.
-This also includes cases where a manager or supervisor should have known about the harassment and failed to take prompt and appropriate corrective action.
-All employees are prohibited from retaliating against and/or harassing those who report such conduct or behavior.
+This includes cases where a manager or supervisor knew or should have known about the harassment and failed to take prompt and appropriate corrective action.
+Moreover, all employees are prohibited from retaliating against and/or harassing those who report such conduct or behavior.

-I am committed to providing a workplace free from harassment where every employee, contractor, and applicant is treated with respect and dignity.
-I expect each employee to join me in ensuring a harassment-free workplace by engaging in conduct that is consistent with this policy of zero tolerance for harassment.
+I am committed to providing a workplace free from harassment where everyone is treated with respect and dignity.
+I expect each of you to join me in cultivating this ideal.